Iran–Japan relations: Visits of VIPs

 In October 1979, Minister of International Trade and Industry Masumi Esaki visited Iran after the revolution for the first time as an active minister of Japan.
 In August 1983, Foreign Minister Shintaro Abe visited Iran after the revolution for the first time as an active foreign minister of Japan.
 In April 1984, Foreign Minister Ali Akbar Velayati visited Japan for the first time as an active minister of Iran after the revolution.

-1989 was the year of great sadness in both Japan and Iran, when Emperor Showa died in January and Ayatollah Khomeini passed away in June.
+1989 was the year of great sadness in both Japan and Iran, when Emperor Showa died in January and Ayatollah Khomeini died in June.
 In February of the same year, Vice President Mostafa Mir Salim visited Japan for a memorial service with great mourning.
 In July of the same year, Masayuki Fujio, the Liberal Democratic Party's political chairman, visited Iran as a condolence mission to the Supreme Leader Ayatollah Khomeini, who died the previous month.
 In addition, Moayeri, Advisor to president, visited Japan for the coronation of Emperor Akihito in 1990.

 In October 2000, Iran's President Mohammad Khatami visited Japan.
 This was the first visit to Japan by Iranian leaders after the revolution, and it was the first visit to Japan by the Iranian leaders in 42 years since the King's visit to Japan in 1958, including the Pahlavi dynasty.

 In August 2004, former Prime Minister Ryutaro Hashimoto visited Iran after the revolution for the first time as a former Japanese prime minister.
 In April 2012, former Prime Minister Yukio Hatoyama visited Iran.
 During the Heisei era (January 1989-April 2019), the incumbent Prime Minister of Japan never visited Iran.

 In June 2019, Prime Minister Shinzo Abe was the first incumbent Prime Minister to visit post-revolutionary Iran, where he also met with President Hassan Rouhani and Supreme Leader Ayatollah Ali Khamenei.
 This is the first time that the incumbent Prime Minister met with the Supreme Leader.
 In addition, Prime Minister Abe himself accompanied his father, Shintaro Abe, when he visited Iran during his time as Foreign Minister, and met with Khamenei, who was the president at that time.